ncase/anxiety/scenes/act2.md

 b: And if we're both so dumb and stupid, we'll *never* figure out how to be happy!

-b: Oh god we're so lost!
+b: Ahhh we're so lost!
 So lost so lost so los--

 ```
 music(null);
 hong({body:"attacked"});
-attack("20p", "harm");
+attack("10p", "harm");
 ```

 (...2500)